BioinfoMachineLearning/PSBench/Datasets/README.md

 # PSBench
-PSBench consists of 4 complementary datasets.
-For each dataset, we provide 10 unique quality scores:
+For each of the four datasets, we provide 10 unique quality scores:
 ### Global Quality Scores:
 - tmscore (4 variants)
 - rmsd